-Lowdown: Executive chef Thach Tran recently took the helm at Ace Eat Serve, and his new menu features remarkable renditions of items from across Asia, including three innovative noodle bowls.
+Lowdown: When executive chef Thach Tran took the helm at Ace Eat Serve, he staked his claim with a dynamic menu featuring remarkable renditions of items from across Asia, including three innovative noodle bowls.
 The spice beef ramen ($15) is braised short rib, wheat noodles, daikon, shiso, bean sprouts and bok choy is a light, savory broth that is as reminiscent of pho as it is of its Japanese counterpart.
 The pork belly tonkotsu ($14) features tender pork belly, wheat noodles, egg, soy, scallions and mushrooms in a rich broth.
 A house-made black garlic oil ties the whole thing together in fragrant fashion.

 Where: Menya has four locations.

 600 East Colfax Ave., Denver.
 It is open everyday from 11 a.m. – 9:30 p.m.

 951 16th St. #104, Denver.
 It is open Sunday – Thursday 11 a.m. – 9 p.m., and Friday and Saturday 11 a.m. – 10 p.m.